zrsharp/EAP/README.md

 Can't be changed:

+In paraphrasing the original, you will find some **shared language** —certain kinds of words and phrases that need not be changed as they can be shared by your paraphrases.

-1. proper nouns such as names of people, organizations, places: Albert Einstein, New Zealand.
+1. Proper nouns such as names of people, organizations, places: Albert Einstein, New Zealand.
 2. Common nouns that are difficult to reword efficiently: computer , mosquito, atmosphere, winter.
 3. Technical terms: genetically modified foods, DNA.
 4. Number and dates: 57%, 2014, April 20.